brentley/ecsworkshop/content/secrets/04-code-review/copilot.md

 This step in the process takes a few minutes, so let's dive into what is going on behind the scenes.

+Copilot creates a new environment by default called `test` which is used throughout the rest of the tutorial.
 The manifest file created in the project defines everything needed for a load balanced web application.
 Read the full specification for the "Load Balanced Web Service" type at

 [https://aws.github.io/copilot-cli/docs/manifest/lb-web-service/](https://aws.github.io/copilot-cli/docs/manifest/lb-web-service/)

+Now lets review the manifest file itself:

 {{%expand "Click to review copilot/todo-app/manifest.yml" %}}